-Because the network cost has to be paid to bitcoin miners in order for BitPay to access your payment, it cannot be used again.
+When you send a payment to a BitPay invoice, you send the amount necessary to cover the invoice price plus the standard BitPay Network Cost.
+The payment amount is reflected in the price your wallet fetches from the invoice when you scan to pay.
+Because the Network Cost has to be paid to bitcoin miners for BitPay to access your payment, it cannot be used again.
 This means it cannot be included in the refund you receive from BitPay.